avikdatta/ipython_notebook_backup/README.md

 ## Notebook
 I use [Jupyter notebook](http://jupyter.org/) both for R and Python codes.
 [IRkerlen](https://github.com/IRkernel/IRkernel) should be installed for running R codes via Jupyter.

-I used a docker image for running this data analysis script.
-This image can be built either using the docker file from this git repo, [python_docker_file](https://github.com/avikdatta/python_data_docker_files/tree/master/python_docker_file), or it can be fetched directly from the docker hub [python docker image](https://hub.docker.com/r/avikdatta/python_data/)
+I used a docker image for running these notebooks.

 ### List of notebook images
 * Python: [avikdatta/pythonjupyterdockerimage](https://hub.docker.com/r/avikdatta/pythonjupyterdockerimage/)